tamirgz/reverse-engineering-reference-manual/README.md

   * __Arithmetic Substitution via Identities__: replaces a mathematical statement with one that is more complicated but semantically the same
   * __Pattern-Based Obfuscation__: transforms a sequence of instructions into another sequence of instructions that is more complicated but semantically the same
   * __Control-Flow Graph Flattening__: obfuscates control flow by replacing a group of control structures with a dispatcher.
 Each basic block updates the dispatcher's context so it knows which basic block to execute next
+  * __Irreducible Programs__: transform a loop into more complicated construct.
+Duplicate the loop and insert a conditional construct that could reach either loop.
+Obsfucate each loop accordingly.
+When compiled, compiler cannot optimize away the conditional construct since even though both path are functionally the same they are syntactically different
   * __Imported Function Obfuscation (makes it difficult to determine which shared libraries or library functions are used)__: have the program’s import table be initialized by the program itself.
 The program itself loads any additional libraries it depends on, and once the libraries are loaded, the program locates any required functions within those libraries
     + (Windows) use LoadLibrary function to load required libraries by name and then perform function address lookups within each library using GetProcAddress
     + (Linux) use dlopen function to load the dynamic shared object and use dlsym function to find the address of a specific function within the shared object